Choosing the Right Graph: How to Visualize Your Data in Statistics

 Histogram

-- Bars are connected to show continuous data
+- Bars are adjacent to represent continuous intervals on the x axis

 Python Example: Histogram